 Avis Group Holdings, Inc. On November 13, 2000, the Company announced that they entered into a definitive agreement to acquire all of the outstanding shares of Avis Group Holdings, Inc. ("Avis," formerly Avis Rent A Car, Inc.) that are not currently owned by the Company at a price of \$33.00 per share in cash.
-Approximately 26 million outstanding shares of Avis common stock, and options to purchase approximately 7.9 million additional shares, are not currently owned by the Company.
+Approximately 26 million outstanding shares of Avis common stock and options to purchase 7.9 million additional shares are not currently owned by the Company.
 Accordingly, the transaction is valued at approximately \$937 million, inclusive of the net cash obligation related to Avis stock options expected to be cancelled prior to consummation.

 The acquisition will be made by PHH.
 PHH will distribute the consumer car rental business to a Company subsidiary not within PHH's ownership structure.
-After the acquisition and the distribution of the consumer car rental business, PHH will own and operate Avis Fleet as well as the Wright Express fuel card business.
+After the acquisition and the distribution of the consumer car rental business, PHH will own and operate the Avis fleet business, as well as the Wright Express fuel card business.
 The merger is conditioned upon, among other things, approval of a majority of the votes cast by Avis stockholders who are unaffiliated with the Company and also customary regulatory approvals.
 Although no assurances can be given, the Company expects the transaction to close in the first quarter of 2001.

 Fairfield Communities, Inc. On November 2, 2000, the Company announced that it had entered into a definitive agreement with Fairfield Communities, Inc. ("Fairfield") to acquire all of its outstanding common stock at \$15 per share, or approximately \$635 million in aggregate.
 The final acquisition price may increase to a maximum of \$16 per share depending upon a formula based on the average trading price of CD common stock over a twenty trading day period prior to the date on which Fairfield stockholders meet to approve the transaction.
-At least 50% of the consideration will be in cash and the balance will either be in cash or CD common stock, at the Company's election.
+The consideration is payable in cash and the balance will either be in cash or CD common stock, or a combination of cash and CD common stock, at the holder's election.
+We are not required, however, to pay more than 50% of the consideration in cash and have the right to substitute cash for any shares of Fairfield common stock instead of issuing CD common stock.
 Consummation of the transaction is subject to customary regulatory approvals.
 Although no assurances can be given, the Company expects to complete the acquisition in early 2001.